elastic/rally/docs/command_line_reference.rst

 ``track-repository``
 ~~~~~~~~~~~~~~~~~~~~

 Selects the track repository that Rally should use to resolve tracks.
 By default the ``default`` track repository is used, which is available on `Github <https://github.com/elastic/rally-tracks>`_.
-See :doc:`adding benchmarks </adding_benchmarks>` on how to add your own track repositories.
+See :doc:`adding tracks </adding_tracks>` on how to add your own track repositories.

 ``track``
 ~~~~~~~~~

 Selects the track that Rally should run.
 By default the ``geonames`` track is run.
-For more details on how tracks work, see :doc:`adding benchmarks </adding_benchmarks>`.
+For more details on how tracks work, see :doc:`adding tracks </adding_tracks>`.

 ``challenge``
 ~~~~~~~~~~~~~